mzattera/v4j/docs/005/index.md

 In addition, the character 'c' appears outside of the pedestal or pedestalled gallows only in 4 terms ('c', 'oc','chcpar', 'ckshy', and 'ocfshy'), each appearing only once in the text.
 This is for me a strong indication that EVA 'c' does not correspond to a Voynich character.

-Finally, the character 'h' appears outside of the pedestal, the pedestalled gallows or the glyph 'sh' only in 3 terms ('theody', 'docfhhy', and 'fhhy'), each appearing only once in the text.
+Finally, the character 'h' appears outside of the pedestal, the pedestalled gallows or the "plumed" pedestal ('sh') only in 3 terms ('theody', 'docfhhy', and 'fhhy'), each appearing only once in the text.
 Again, this seems a strong indication that EVA 'h' does not correspond to a Voynich character.

 #### 'e' and 'i'